javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 }();
 ```

 In all the above cases we declare a Function Expression and run it immediately.
+Let's note again: nowadays there's no reason to write such code.

 ## Garbage collection